wind-m05/wind-m05.github.io/_posts/2022-11-14-Nonlinear-dynamics-Analysis-Immune-system.md

 ![condition12d](/assets/images/modeling-dynamics/condition1_2d.png)

 Condition 1 inherent coefficients that are by definition not biologically feasible, because the $$\frac{a_4}{a_3}+\frac{a_7}{a_5} < 1$$ inequality does not hold.
 This implies that condition 1 is not possible and it therefore also causes a fixed point to be excluded from the set $\mathcal{P}$.
-If the set of conditions were possible, tumor dormancy can be concluded, because a steady state is reached where the malignant, hunting and resting cells remain constant.
+If the set of conditions were possible, tumor dormancy can be concluded, because a steady state is reached where the malignant, hunting and resting cells remain constant and where the malignant cells are $>0.1$.

 ## Condition 2